-Atomic Absorption Spectrophotometry - If Performed in Chemistry Can accurately and precisely perform, or discuss, the following: Instructor Initials 37.
-Theory of Operation to Include: Spectrophometric Theory, Hollow Cathode Lamp Types and Usage, Furnace Type, and PMT Detection System 2 Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Blood/Urine/CSF/other Body Fluids, and Metal-Free Collection 4 39.
-QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions 3 40.
-Proper Preparation and Use of Controls/Calibrators 3 41.
-Report Patient Results Accurately and in a Timely Manner 5 Forensic Toxicology Systems If Performed in Chemistry Can accurately and precisely perform, or discuss, the following: 42.
-Theory of Operation to Include: Instrumentation, and Readout Devices 2 43.
-Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Serum/Plasma/Urine/CSF/other Body Fluids, legal documentation and paper trail, legal considerations, and handling and storage 3 44.
-QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions 3 45.
-Proper Preparation and Use of Controls/Calibrators 3 46.
-'Mock' Reporting of Patient Results Accurately and in a Timely Manner; Include a list of analytes tested/discussed, and Indicate if Screening, Qualitative, or Quantitative 3 Point of Care Procedures and/or Miscellaneous Manual Tests If performed in Chemist Can accurately and precisely perform, or discuss, the following: (please supply list per Point of Care, and per Manual Procedures ry Theory of Operation to Include: Instrumentation Theory, Readout Devices, and ancillary equipment 2 Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Serum/Plasma/Urine/CSF/other Body Fluids.
-4 49.
-QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions 4 50.
-Proper Preparation and Use of Controls/Calibrators, including any for POC any Electronic Controls 4 51.
-Report Patient Results Accurately and in a Timely Manner 5 aboratory Safety - strictly adheres to or accurately summarizes the following: u 52.
-The Universal Precautions Policy of the Facility to Include Safety Manuals, Disaster Manuals, Personnel Protective Equipment, and Incident Reporting 5 53.
-Knowledge of Safety shower, Eyewash Station and All Other Lab Safety Equipment, and Abides by Hand Washing and Lab Coat Storage/Washing 5
+COMPETENCY ELEMENT Discussed Observed Practiced Performed Chromatography Systems - If Performed in Cl 1 Can accurately and precisely perform, or discuss, the following: Circle Type: GC, GC-MS, HPLC, HPLC- C Theory of Operation to Include: Mobile and Solid Phase Chemistry, Column Types, Buffer Conditions, Temperature : Considerations, Mobile Phase Flow Rates, Sample Derivatization Chemistry if Needed, Extraction/Concentration of Sample if Needed, and Detection Systems Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Serum/Plasma/Urine/CSF/other Body Fluids.
+QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions Proper Preparation and Use of Controls/Calibrators Report Patient Results Accurately and in a Timely Manner Atomic Absorption Spectrophotometry - If Per rformed in Chemistry Can accurately and precisely perform, or discu Theory of Operation to Include: Spectrophometric Theory, , wing.
+Hollow Cathode Lamp Types and Usage, Furnace Type, and PMT Detection System Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Blood/Urine/CSF/other Body Fluids, and Metal-Free Collection QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions Proper Preparation and Use of Controls/Calibrators Report Patient Results Accurately and in a Timely Manner Forensic Toxicology Systems If Performed in Chemistry y Can accurately and precisely perform, or discu • Theory of Operation to Include: Instrumentation, and wing.
+Readout Devices Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Serum/Plasma/Urine/CSF/other Body Fluids, legal documentation and paper trail, legal considerations, and handling and storage QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions Proper Preparation and Use of Controls/Calibrators 'Mock' Reporting of Patient Results Accurately and in a Timely Manner; Include a list of analytes tested/discussed, , and Indicate if Screening, Qualitative, or Quantitative

+COMPETENCY ELEMENT Discussed Observed Practiced Performed Point of Care Procedures and/or Miscellaneou s Manual T ests If po erformed in 1 Chemistry Can accurately and precisely perform, or discu uss, the follo owing: (please supply list per Point of Care, and per r Manual P rocedures • Theory of Operation to Include: Instrumentation Theory, Readout Devices, and ancillary equipment Recognition and Use of Appropriate Testing Sample Type/Conditions to Include: Serum/Plasma/Urine/CSF/other Body Fluids.
+QC/QA Performance, Routine Maintenance, and Record Keeping, and Documentation of Corrective Actions Proper Preparation and Use of Controls/Calibrators, including any for POC any Electronic Controls Report Patient Results Accurately and in a Timely Manner Laboratory Safety - strictly adheres to or accurate ly summariz es the follow wing: The Universal Precautions Policy of the Facility to Include Safety Manuals, Disaster Manuals, Personnel Protective Equipment, and Incident Reporting Knowledge of Safety shower, Eyewash Station and All Other Lab Safety Equipment, and Abides by Hand Washing and Lab Coat Storage/Washing Demonstrates proper disposal technique of biohazard & chemical materials